JoshBradshaw/joshbradshaw.github.io/_posts/2015-06-15-arduino-water-jet.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2lOExlo4CRo" frameborder="0" allowfullscreen></iframe>

-Stay tuned for further write-ups about how we integrate this board with our lighting controller and raspberry-pi to make control the fountain over wifi.
+Stay tuned for further write-ups about how we integrate this board with our lighting controller and raspberry-pi to control the fountain over wifi.